-Here is something about computers: They make it easy to come up with a plethora of options, and harder to take the time to think about a single option’s merit.
-I always begin writing an endearment by hand before typing it up.
-Despite this, I often end up with several nearly identical electronic iterations.
-On the screen they start to blend together; I print them out, but it can still be hard to tell what’s what.
+One thing about computers: They make it easy to come up with a plethora of options, and harder to take the time to think about a single option’s merit.
+I always begin writing an endearment by hand.
+Despite this, on typing up the initial draft, I often end up with several nearly identical electronic iterations, which begin to blend together on the screen.
+I print them out, but it can still be hard to tell what’s what.

 Thus the trusty scissors, which I have just employed for cinnamon.
-The poem has started to shape itself into phrases—often one of the first things that happens—but their relation to one another has been eluding me.
-So I printed the poem out and cut it into word- and phrase-sized slips of paper.
+The poem has started to shape itself into phrases, but their relation to one another has been eluding me.
+I printed the poem out and cut it into word- and phrase-sized slips of paper.
 A few rearrangings, a hand-written recording of the result, and suddenly a new option leapt out.
 Not a change to make the poem perfect, but one I hadn’t seen on the screen.

 Was it the slips of paper?
 Was it the clean, blank page, with title at the top and final word at the bottom?
 Was it the writing of a slantwise draft in the margin, which is now the only draft on that page?
 Or was it just that essential ingredient of the endearments (and of most poems), time?